 You have this great idea for a new product or service, all of your friends and associates agree with you that it is just the thing the market needs and wants.
 As time goes on, the idea not only crystallizes, but becomes so real that it is almost hard to believe that it isn’t exactly right.
 The thought that you have missed the mark never enters your mind.
 You know that you know you’ve got it.
 But how do you really know?
 It is easy: Ask individuals that can make or at least recommend buying decisions.

-Your idea may be better, but it may be just a little bit better.
+Your idea may be better, but it may be only a little bit better.
 Incremental improvements do not move mountains.
 We often see ads touting the “new and improved” this or that.
 Do these ads cause you to make a fundamental shift in your buying habits?
 Have you ever stopped to think about the company’s current product?
 If the new one is new and improved, is the current product old and broken?
-Remember Isaac Newton’s, the 17th Century physicist, First Law of Motion, quoted a number of times in these articles: “Bodies at rest tend to stay at rest, while bodies in motion tend to stay in motion.”
-You have to distrust what you think and your experience has taught you: Ask prospects if your offering has sufficient incremental value to entice them to adopt it.
+Remember Isaac Newton’s First Law of Motion, quoted a number of times in these articles: “Bodies at rest tend to stay at rest, while bodies in motion tend to stay in motion.”
+You have to distrust what you think and what your experience has taught you: Ask prospects if your offering has sufficient incremental value to entice them to adopt it.
 Then listen to what they say.

 Keep in mind that customers will talk about what they want today and will use their past experiences as benchmarks for tomorrow.
 Seldom will customers envision the future.
 Think about the first iPhone.
 Although there were a number of smartphones on the market before the iPhone, did you foresee or even wish for all of the features and functions that it included?
 Before Google, many people randomly searched the web.
 After Google, most people make highly targeted searches.
 Follow the lead of Apple, Google, and others and provide what customers will love, not just merely need.